-(xxi) In Districts 1, 2, and 3, you may not possess king salmon taken for subsistence purposes unless the dorsal fin has been removed immediately after draining into the Bering Sea.
+(xxi) In Districts 1, 2, and 3, you may not possess king salmon taken for subsistence purposes unless the dorsal fin has been removed immediately after landing.

 (xxii) In the Yukon River drainage, chinook (king) salmon are to be used primarily for human consumption and not specifically targeted for dog food, except that whole fish unfit for human consumption (due to disease, deterioration, deformities), scraps, and small fish (jack kings 16 inches or less) may be fed to dogs.